ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Inside Out Positional Tracking (6DoF) for ARCore v1.0.0
-ARCore v1.0.0 enabled Inside Out Positional Tracking (six degrees of freedom) for the Galaxy S7 and prossibly the S8, S8+ and Note8.
+ARCore v1.0.0 enabled Inside Out Positional Tracking (six degrees of freedom) for the Galaxy S7 and possibly the S8, S8+ and Note8.

       - This was only tested on the Samsung Galaxy S7.
 Please leave a comment if it works on your S8, S8+ and Note8 which should be supported with the new ARCore v1.0.0.
       (https://developers.google.com/ar/discover/#supported_devices)

-      - Fast movements, featureles white areas and poorly lit areas can affect the quality of tracking sevearly.
+      - Fast movements, featureless white areas and poorly lit areas can affect the quality of tracking severely.
       The positional tracking via the camera leads to small movements even when standing still or moving slowly.
       The reason for that seems to be the low camera frame rate (30fps) which the ARCore app is using.
       (https://github.com/google-ar/arcore-unity-sdk/issues/34)